richchapler/AzureSolutionsDocumentation/curricula/SQL_PerformanceOptimization.md

  D) Restart Database

 5. The **Inheritance From** setting in Automatic Tuning allows you to:
- A) Inherit settings from a database master key
+<br>A) Inherit settings from a database master key
- B) Inherit server‑level tuning defaults or override them at the database level
+<br>B) Inherit server‑level tuning defaults or override them at the database level
- C) Inherit data from a primary database
+<br>C) Inherit data from a primary database
- D) Inherit firewall rules
+<br>D) Inherit firewall rules

 #### Answers